-Sam serves as Parliamentary Under Secretary of State for Childcare and Education.
-He previously served as a Government Whip, Parliamentary Private Secretary to the Prime Minister, and in the political unit at 10 Downing Street.
-He was also a member of the International Development Select Committee from 2011 to 2012.
+Sam serves as Minister for Prisons and Probation.
+He has previously served as Minister for Childcare and Education, Minister for the Constitution and Parliamentary Private Secretary to the Prime Minister.
+He was a member of the International Development Select Committee from 2011 to 2012.

 Prior to politics, Sam worked at Goldman Sachs advising corporate clients in the Mergers & Acquisitions and Equities divisions.
 He left Goldman to develop small businesses in the training, employment and internet sectors, winning CBI Entrepreneur of the Future in 2005.

 Since entering Parliament, Sam has campaigned on issues covering education, small business, and protecting the greenbelt.
 In 2011 Sam co-authored a paper on improving access to finance and calling for greater support for alternative lenders, which the Government adopted.
 Locally he has also led successful campaigns to create apprenticeships for young people.
-Sam is married with one son.
+Sam is married with two children.